AlfonsoJLuna/chip8swemu/README.md

 chip8swemu is licensed under the MIT license.
 See `LICENSE.md` for more information.

 This repository may contain libraries or other files provided by third parties.
-The above license do not apply to these files.
+The above license does not apply to these files.